-Powderhorn’s saltwater wetlands also offer important, year-round habitat for shorebirds, wading birds and waterfowl.
-Elsewhere, extensive woodlands and freshwater wetlands provide critically important “fall-out areas” for migrating songbirds, particularly during spring migration when, exhausted from their flights across or around the Gulf of Mexico, birds use these areas to rest and refuel.
-The Conservancy plans to conduct extensive wildlife and plant surveys on the ranch, which will undoubtedly become a haven for bird watchers, as well as people interested in fishing, kayaking and canoeing.
+Powderhorn Ranch, operated by Texas Parks and Wildlife Department, contains saltwater wetlands that offer important, year-round habitat for shorebirds, wading birds and waterfowl.
+Elsewhere, extensive woodlands and freshwater wetlands as well as restored coastal prairie provide critically important “fall-out areas” for migrating songbirds, particularly during spring migration when, exhausted from their flights across or around the Gulf of Mexico, birds use these areas to rest and refuel.

 Birds that are expected on this trip are ducks, herons, egrets, gulls, terns, shorebirds, wrens, roadrunner and perhaps some early neotropical migrants.
 Also possible are alligator, deer and Sanbar.
 (288 species recorded in eBird)